Move Schedules: Fast persistence computations in coarse dynamic settings: Conclusion and Future Work

-From an implementation perspective, one non-trivial complication of our approach is its heavy dependence on a particular sparse matrix data structure which permits permuting both the row and columns of a given matrix in at most $O(m)$ time.
-Our use of this data structure is motivated by the fact that, like vineyards and unlike the standard persistence algorithm, the $R = DV$ decomposition is permuted with every $O(m)$ operation.
-Indeed, as shown with the natural images example in section~\ref{sec:results}, there are often more permutation operations being applied than there are column reductions.
-In the more standard \emph{compressed} sparse matrix representations (i.e. CSC, CSR, etc.), permuting both the rows and columns generally takes at most $O(Z)$ time, where $Z$ is the number of non-zero entries.
-If the particular filtration has many cycles, permuting these compressed representations can be quite expensive, bottlenecking the computation both in theory and in practice.
+From an implementation perspective, one non-trivial complication of our approach is its heavy dependence on a particular sparse matrix data structure, which permits permuting both the row and columns of a given matrix in at most $O(m)$ time~\cite{cohen2006vines}.
+As shown with the natural images example in section~\ref{sec:results}, there are often more permutation operations being applied than there are column reductions.
+In the more standard \emph{compressed} sparse matrix representations, permuting both the rows and columns generally takes at most $O(Z)$ time, where $Z$ is the number of non-zero entries, which can be quite expensive if the particular filtration has many cycles.
 As a result, the more complex sparse matrix representation from~\cite{cohen2006vines} is necessary to be efficient in practice.

 Moving forward, our results suggest there are many aspects of computing persistence in dynamic settings yet to be explored.
 For example, it's not immediately clear whether one could adopt, for example, the twist optimization~\cite{chen2011persistent} used in the reduction algorithm to the dynamic setting.
 Another direction to explore would be the analysis of our approach under the cohomology computation~\cite{de2011dualities}, or the specialization of the move operations to specific types of filtrations such as Rips filtrations.
-Such adaptations may result in even larger reductions in the number of column operations, as have been observed in practice for the standard reduction algorithm~\cite{bauer2021ripser}.
+Such adaptations may result in even greater reductions in the number of column operations, as have been observed in practice for the standard reduction algorithm~\cite{bauer2021ripser}.
+Moreover, though we have carefully constructed an efficient greedy heuristic in section~\ref{sec:proxy_objective} and illustrated a different perspective with which to view our heuristic (via crossing minimization), it is an open question whether there exists a more structured reduction of~\eqref{eq:schedule_cost} or~\eqref{eq:sorting_additive} to a better-known problem.